browniebroke/browniebroke.com/src/posts/2020-10-18-migrating-project-to-poetry/index.md

   - deezer
 ---

-[Poetry] is a tool aiming at solving the problem of Python packaging.
+[Poetry] is a tool solving the problem of Python packaging.
 It was started back in February 2018 by Sébastien Eustace (also the author of [pendulum]).
 It has a beautiful website and a ambitious headline:

 > Python packaging and dependency management made easy

 It has been on my radar for a while, but I never gave it a proper go.
 I was happily using [pip-tools], which was solving my main use case, while being a lot more lightweight and meant I could keep working with pip since its output is a good old `requirements.txt`.
-Poetry came up a few times, often next to [Pipenv], but recently it looks like Poetry got a bit more traction.
+I heard about it a few times online, often next to [Pipenv], but recently it looks like Poetry got a bit more traction.

 Having a bit of time on my hands, a few weeks ago I decided to take a proper look at it and maybe migrate one of my projects, [Deezer Python].

 ## Starting point

-Before I started, here is how the package was managed:
+Before the migration, here is how the package was managed:

 - Project metadata were in `setup.cfg`, using [setuptools declarative config][setup-cfg].
 - Development (and documentation) dependencies managed by [pip-tools].
-- Documentation hosted on read the docs.
+- Documentation hosted on Read the Docs (RTD).
-- Releases automated with [Python Semantic Release][psr] on Github Actions.
+- Releases automated with [Python Semantic Release][psr] (PSR) on Github Actions.
 - Development tools configured in `setup.cfg` (black, isort, pyupgrade, flake8).
 - Using `tox` to help local testing.
 - Using Github Actions for CI.

-These are a couple of features that were affected by migrating to Poetry, and I think it's worth mentioning them for context.
-Since Poetry uses `pyproject.toml`, I was also aiming at moving all my config from `setup.cfg` to that file.
+These are a couple of features that were impacted by migrating to Poetry, and I think it's worth mentioning them for context.
+Since Poetry uses `pyproject.toml`, I was also hoping to move all my tools config from `setup.cfg` to that file.

 ## Migration